 - 80 g light brown sugar

-- 6 tbsp dairy free milk I used oat milk
+- 6 tablespoons dairy free milk I used oat milk

 - To make this vegan Christmas pudding you will either need a pudding steamer or a 1 litre pudding basin and a large saucepan with a lid.